Rezzecup/solana-shitcoin-sniper-bot/README.md

 ## Contact Information

+This is initial version (Version 1).
-For technical support and development inquiries, feel free to reach out via the following platforms:
+Ready Project Version 2 & 3 (bundling, etc…) for sale… For technical support and development inquiries, feel free to reach out via the following platforms:

 - [Telegram](https://t.me/rizz_cat/)